bmphx2/CTFs/BSidesDelhiCTF2018/data_bank/README.md

 ![tcache](databank_8.png)

-It was provided a libc, so the magic gadget and the __free_hook() addresses can be calculated.
+It was provided a libc, so the libc base address, magic gadget and the __free_hook() addresses can be calculated.

 ![magic_gadget](databank_7.png)